-Profile: Cristina Fernandez de Kirchner - BBC News
+Profile: Cristina Fernandez de Kirchner

 Ms Fernandez cemented her political position in the congressional elections of 2005.

-Taking 46% of the votes, she won in the province of Buenos Aires in a contest dubbed "the wives' duel", beating her main rival, Hilda Gonzalez, the wife of the former President Eduardo Duhalde (2002-2003).
+Taking 46% of the votes, she won in the province of Buenos Aires by beating her main rival Hilda Gonzalez, the wife of former President Eduardo Duhalde (2002-2003).

-During Mr Kirchner's administration, there was almost no decision taken in which she did not have a say, her influence exceeding that of an ordinary lawmaker.
+During Mr Kirchner's administration there was almost no decision taken in which she did not have a say, her influence exceeding that of an ordinary lawmaker.

 She was also the first senator to have an office within the presidential palace, provoking criticism from the opposition.
 The governing party insisted that the office was small and was hers by virtue of her position as first lady.

 Continuity